HDA - Key Skills

 Our additional practically orientated modules are available for both new and experienced tutors, whereby they can improve their skills and knowledge based on their own interests.
 Additionally, this will facilitate meeting fellow tutors as well as the exchange of ideas or experiences.

-In addition to group learning during modules, there will be some self study content provided which is available under the Tutor Qualification Course page on Moodle.
-More information relating to course themes can be found in the knowledge cache under Study Techniques .
+In addition to group learning during modules, there will be some self study content provided which is available under the HDA “Just be a tutor!”
+Course page on Moodle.
+More information relating to course themes can be found in the knowledge cache under Study Techniques.

 This offer is free to all students of TU Darmstadt.
 The requirements for taking part is a (planned) activity as a tutor.